pahuber/PHRINGE/docs/overview.rst

 UI
 ~~
-The UI contains the `PHRINGE` class, which serves as an interface to let the user configure the simulation and retrieve the results thereof.
+The UI contains the ``PHRINGE`` class, which serves as an interface to let the user configure the simulation and retrieve the results thereof.

 Processing
 ~~~~~~~~~~
-The processing component contains the `Director` and `DataGenerator` classes.
-The `Director` class is responsible for coordinating the simulation steps, while the `DataGenerator` class is responsible for preparing all objects needed by the `DataGenerator` before running the latter.
+The processing component contains the ``Director`` and ``DataGenerator`` classes.
+The ``Director`` class is responsible for coordinating the simulation, i.e. preparing all objects needed by the ``DataGenerator`` and then running the latter.
 This includes the following steps:

 * Calculate the simulation time steps.